AdobeDocs/experience-manager-65.en/help/sites-administering/setting-up-ims-integrations-for-aem.md

    ![Select Authentication Type](assets/ims-migrate-jwt-authentication-type.png)

-1. The properties available will be updated.
+1. The properties available are updated.
 Use details from the Developer Console to complete them:

    ![Complete OAuth details](assets/ims-migrate-jwt-complete-oauth-details.png)

 1. Use **Save & Close** to persist your updates.
-   When you return to the console the **JWT Credentials (deprecated)** warning will be gone.
+   When you return to the console, the **JWT Credentials (deprecated)** warning is gone.